pdropes/Volumetric-Display/README.md

 - The PCBs must have the minimum thickness possible, with 0.6mm being a good value, with the LED controller ICs touching them.
 Their color doesn't matter much, in rotation it becomes unnoticeable.

 More calibrations:
+- The 1st balance is static, with the boards horizontal and without the tube, weights must be placed, so that no differences are noticed when rotating manually, always horizontally.
-- Balancing was achieved by placing a piezo on one of the legs of the box, visualizing the signal amplitude on the oscilloscope, then placing washers at certain points, where the amplitude was lower when rotating.
+- The dynamic balance was achieved by placing a piezo on one of the legs of the box, visualizing the signal amplitude on the oscilloscope, then placing washers at certain points, where the displayed amplitude reduces.
-- The tube alignment must also be done, so that it has as little eccentricity as possible.
+- The tube alignment must also be done, looking for eccentricity and having as little oscillation as possible.
   These processes can be tedious and time-consuming, be patient.

 ## VOXEL - SOFTWARE